samratjha96/marriage-score-calculator/README.md

 This is my very first Golang project so the code is probably not very idiomatic.
 I am looking to improve it as much as possible so if by some chance you find yourself here, do take a look at the code and suggest improvements I can make

 # Install
-Simply download the relevant binary from the `Releases` tab for your operating system
+Simply download the relevant binary from the `Releases` tab for your operating system and rename the file to just `marriage`

 # Sample usage
 Naviate to the [examples](./examples) directory.
 Let's consider the following example `config.yml` file: